Educational Experience for Children Aged 5-10

-We aim to follow nature’s rhythms and adopt a slowliness approach to children’s play and development, making meaningful decisions as to what is right at each phase of your child’s unique journey.
+We aim to follow nature’s rhythms and adopt a slow approach to children’s play and development, making meaningful decisions as to what is right at each phase of your child’s unique journey.
 We will ensure that staff become reflective researchers, striving to gain a deep understanding of each child.
 Through a loving, nurturing and language-rich woodland environment, children feel safe to play and develop important life skills such as persistence, resilience, curiosity, creativity, and resourcefulness.
 Our ‘less is more’ approach enables children’s imagination and creativity to flourish.
 Children, in turn, become empowered, exploratory learners with very high emotional intelligence.
 We will also help children foster an appreciation, respect, and care for nature, which will then deeply embedded in their lives

 Sessions are child-led and staff will facilitate opportunities for the children based on their interests.
 The children may also learn a variety of skills using tools, fire lighting, den building, environmental art as well as tree climbing, playing in the mud and making up games.
-The main aim of the session though is to bring children together to be sociable, to learn how to negotiate with each other, to turn-take and create their own games.
-Please note we are not a Forest School.
-We provide an experience that supports children's social understanding in a natural environment.
-Please read my blog for more information about the experience that is provided please copy the link. https://n2napproach.blogspot.com/2019/06/why-were-coming-away-from-being-forest.html

-The space that has been created to provide children between the ages of 3 & 9 the opportunity to engage in mixed-age groups, in a safe confined space without the interference of an adult within their play.
+The space that has been created to provide children between the ages of 5 and 10 the opportunity to engage in mixed-age groups, in a safe confined space without the interference of an adult within their play.
 Our sessions are designed to teach children one of the most fundamental life skills - how to be human.
 Not many children get the opportunity nowadays to spend 6 hours a day completely immersed in nature with the opportunity to engage in child-led play.
 Play in its purest sense is what the children who come to us get to experience.
 These playful moments are what teach children a whole range of complex skills and support the development of their executive functions and cognitive development.
 Our social relationships help us to develop a sense of belonging and I believe children do not get enough opportunities nowadays to develop these skills due to their overstructured lives.

 What we do provide is a range of open-ended loose parts for the children to engage with, and if they do want us to build, construct or guide an activity then we will.
 They learn to problem-solve, turn-take, negotiate, be imaginative, have disagreements and resolve conflicts, regulate their emotions and collaborate.
 Essential life skills.
 I wholeheartedly believe that the educators are there to provide strategies that support children's emotional literacy skills, and if children want some guidance and to participate in the activities we have on offer, then it should be their choice to do so.
 For our home educated children, what we provide is an experience that enables children to engage in active learning that is led by children's own curiosity.
 Our approach is guided by the most influential theorists of our time Piaget, Vygotsky, Bruner, and Frobel and adopts a more constructivist approach to education, which is facilitated by experienced educators.